 Do you have a great novel, creative non-fiction, or graphic novel for youth ages 12 to 18?

-Eligible manuscripts and books published between November 1, 2017 and October 31, 2018 must be submitted by email to the Bocas Lit Fest no later than October 31, 2018.
-Download the award guidelines for eligibility details or contact us at email@example.com with queries.
+For the 2019 edition of the award, eligible manuscripts and books published between November 1, 2017 and October 31, 2018 were submitted to the Bocas Lit Fest by October 31, 2018.

 The 2019 Burt Award Judges

 IAN RANDLE, O.D., B.A.
 (Hons); MSc, LL.D.
 (Hon) is Chairman of Ian Randle Publishers Limited, the 26-year old company which he founded in 1990, now recognized regionally and internationally as one of the leading publishers of books on and about the Caribbean.
 Ian Randle has over 45 years experience as a local, regional and international publisher across all genres and at all levels.
 Active in publishing development, Ian Randle was one of the founders and the first President of the Caribbean Publishers Network (CAPNET) and is the recipient of several awards and accolades for his services to publishing and literature.